 Q: Can IGC staff meet my child / our family at the airport or train station?

-A: IGC staff can provide airport or train station pickups (at Vienna Hauptbahnhof or Flughafen Vienna Schwechat respectively) for participating students in the High School Division who are coming to Vienna without an accompanying adult.
-There is no extra charge for these pickups, but IGC will only provide these for students who are officially traveling as unaccompanied minors to Vienna.
+A: IGC staff can provide airport or train station pickups (at Vienna Hauptbahnhof or Vienna International Airport respectively) for participating students in the High School Division who are coming to Vienna without an accompanying adult.
+There is no extra charge for these pickups, but IGC will only provide these for students who are traveling unaccompanied to Vienna.
 Thus even if a student is staying under IAC staff auspices and not with their parent in an outside hotel, IGC will not provide pickups unless these students are traveling without parental or other adult supervision.

 Q: Can parents, family members, family friends, teachers, and academic team coaches attend?

 A: Yes, all of these people are welcome; we will even have certain separate events for them.
-They must, however, register as official spectators through the Parents and Family Program.
-Further information for spectators is available here.
+They must, however, register as official participants in the Family & Friends Program.
+Further information for family and friends is available here.

 Q: What language are the International Geography Championships held in?